 Navigating the API¶

-The Gemini API provides you with the tools and resources you need to create, manage and retrieve advertiser data for your ads, ad groups and campaigns programmatically.
+The Native & Search API provides you with the tools and resources you need to create, manage and retrieve advertiser data for your ads, ad groups and campaigns programmatically.

-Developers are encouraged to take advantage of Gemini API as mobile traffic continues to increase rapidly, with the majority of ads on Yahoo mobile search inventory being served by Yahoo Gemini.
-Native advertising across Yahoo mobile inventory is only available through Yahoo Gemini.
+Developers are encouraged to take advantage of Native & Search Platforms API as mobile traffic continues to increase rapidly, with the majority of ads on Yahoo mobile search inventory being served by Native & Search.
+Native advertising across Oath mobile inventory is only available.

-The sooner you participate in Yahoo Gemini, the sooner the system can begin to build a performance history for your ad, so that your ad can earn better ranking and start getting you the clicks it deserves.
+The sooner you participate in the Native & Search API, the sooner the system can begin to build a performance history for your ad, so that your ad can earn better ranking and start getting you the clicks it deserves.
 As traffic ramps, your ad is then in the best position for cost-effective delivery and performance.

 Who Should Read This Document¶

-This documentation is intended for programmers who are developing apps to access Yahoo! content and search infrastructure.
-A prerequisite for working with Yahoo Gemini API is an understanding of HTTP, XML, JSON, and a cursory knowledge of query languages.
+This documentation is intended for programmers who are developing apps to access Oath content and search infrastructure.
+A prerequisite for working with the Native & Search API is an understanding of HTTP, XML, JSON, and a cursory knowledge of query languages.

-The roadmap for taking advantage of the Gemini v3 API is straightforward and easy to navigate.
+The roadmap for taking advantage of the Native & Search v3 API is straightforward and easy to navigate.

-Follow These Paths If You’re New to Gemini¶
+Follow These Paths If You’re New to Oath¶

-- Apply for Gemini API access, if you haven’t already, so you can get your API key, copy the PHP example code and build and launch your code.
+- Apply for Native & Search API access, if you haven’t already, so you can get your API key, copy the PHP example code and build and launch your code.

-- Establish Authentication using the OAuth 2.0 protocol as your Gemini authorization model.
+- Establish Authentication using the OAuth 2.0 protocol as your Oath authorization model.

 - Set up your Sandbox environment for Testing the creation and management of your advertising campaigns.

-- Understand the set of Gemini RESTful Objects that you can use to create, manage and retrieve advertiser data for your ads, ad groups and campaigns programmatically.
+- Understand the set of Native & Search RESTful Objects that you can use to create, manage and retrieve advertiser data for your ads, ad groups and campaigns programmatically.
 Learn about the data model for the API, which is based on calling the same RESTful object with a different HTTP method.

 - Check out the What’s New section and Product Bulletins to keep up to date with the latest features, product enhancements, and API changes.

-- Tap into these resources dedicated to working with Gemini and the Gemini API:
+- Tap into these resources dedicated to working with Oath and the Native & Search API:

-If You Already Have a Gemini Account & Need to Migrate From v1 to v2 and to v3¶
+If You Already Have an Oath Account & Need to Migrate From v1 to v2 and to v3¶

-Explore these topics that describe using the new v3 Gemini API.
+Explore these topics that describe using the new v3 Native & Search API.

 |Using the v3 API||Topic|